aalok05/aalok05.github.io/_posts/2025-09-13-building-modular-ai-agents.md

     await Runner.run(orchestrator, user_input)

 if __name__ == "__main__":
     asyncio.run(main())
 ```

 ## Why This Approach Works

 **For Developers:**
-- Build and test individual capabilities independently
+- Build and test individual agents independently
 - Add new features without touching existing code
 - Debug issues in isolation

 **For Operations:**
-- Deploy updates to specific capabilities only
+- Deploy updates to specific agents only
 - Scale resources based on actual usage patterns
 - Monitor and troubleshoot individual components